 However, the idea that the students were motivated by the Shah’s arrival in the US, or a desire to force the US to send him back to Iran for trial, is flawed on a couple of levels.
 First, the perception that the Shah had found refuge with his pals the Americans was somewhat unfair; after he’d been forced to leave Iran in January 1979, he’d gone to Egypt, Morocco, the Bahamas (where he’d tried to buy an island but was turned down) and Mexico, looking for a permanent home.
 He traveled to America in October to be treated for his lymphoma and for surgery to treat his gallstones, but then-President Jimmy Carter made it clear that, despite the fact that the Shah had been a close US ally, he would not be permanently welcome in the US (Carter wasn’t too keen on letting him in even for the medical treatment).
 And, indeed, he left the US as soon as his doctors gave the OK.
 Second, the fact is that the US embassy had already been stormed once, by Marxists in February, and the students who seized it in November started planning their operation in September, before the Shah set foot in the US.

 Anyway, back to my main point, which was that the Iranian revolution wasn’t necessarily destined to result in the kind of government Iran has today.
 Khomeini’s return to Iran in February had vaulted him into a position of leadership in the revolution (charismatic exiles can be very popular), and in March a referendum to abolish the monarchy and create an “Islamic Republic” passed with 98% support.
 But who knew what an “Islamic Republic” was supposed to look like when they case their votes?
-Well, Khomeini certainly had one idea; he’d already written a book about it in 1970, called Vilayat-i Faqih or “Governance of the Jurist,” which laid out his argument that the state should be run by a leading expert in Islamic jurisprudence (a faqih), somebody like, say, Ayatollah Khomeini himself, who could make sure that the state stays on the straight and narrow.
+Well, Khomeini certainly had one idea; he’d already written a book about it in 1970, called Vilayat-i Faqih or “Governance of the Jurist,” which took a centuries-old Shia legal theory and refashioned it as an argument that the state should be run by a leading expert in Islamic jurisprudence (a faqih)–somebody like, say, Ayatollah Khomeini himself–who could make sure that the state stays on the straight and narrow.

 It’s not clear that Khomeini’s more secular co-revolutionaries really knew what he was envisioning at first, but as a new constitution began to take shape over the course of 1979, they (especially leftists but also secularists more broadly) started to resist the more theocratic elements of the Ayatollah’s plan.
 When the embassy was seized, it provided the perfect moment for Khomeini to get out in front of the people and discredit the elements of the revolution that were starting to turn on him.
 Whether Khomeini knew about the plans to storm the embassy beforehand or not is a matter of some debate, but either way he capitalized on the moment.